 Note: Virtual/online exhibitions are eligible if presented by a gallery/museum or other professional exhibition platform.
 Self-presented virtual exhibitions are not eligible.

 This program does not fund

-- art materials and other costs related to the creation of artwork, such as photo printing and studio costs
+- art materials, studio costs and other expenses related to the creation of artwork

 - artist’s fees for exhibition and installation